Fornication/Arkays-Commandment/Changlog.md

 - KS Hairdos
 - KS Hairdos - Salt and Wind
 - Legacy of the Dragonborn
+- Legacy of the Dragonborn - Cleaned Textures
 - Legacy of the Dragonborn Patches
 - Male NPC Overhaul SE
 - MXPF